3 Ways to Avoid the Loneliness of Running Your Own Business

 Running your own business is like passing your driving test; one minute you’ve got someone sat with you advising, guiding and offering support and the next you’re let loose on the road, completely alone and making all the decisions.

 So, be prepared for working alone.
 Self-employment and starting up your business can be a very lonely place once the initial excitement has worn off.
 When you suddenly find yourself sat at your desk (in the back bedroom that you’ve converted into an office) waiting for the telephone to ring with your nice shiny laptop at the ready.
 It’s then you notice the lack of interaction, you’re alone, apart from speaking to any clients or suppliers you may have.
 There were times when I went many hours without speaking to anyone at all.
-Below are just three of the things that I believe helped me during those initial lonely times.
+So here are 3 Ways to Avoid the Loneliness of Running Your Own Business.
+These helped me during those initial lonely times.

 How to avoid feeling isolated when working alone